 The thrill of the hunt and the adrenaline that courses through your veins when you feel a tug on the fishing line are among the biggest reasons that fishing is big business, and South America is no different, with some amazing places to go fishing.

 You will also find that there are some very interesting species to be found in the region, whether your passion is fly fishing or trying to catch the really big fish in the ocean.

-Here are some of the most popular places to go fishing on the continent, where you will have some interesting experiences and should catch some rare and fascinating fish.
+Here are some of the most popular places to go fishing on the continent, where you are likely to catch rare and fascinating fish.

 The Brazilian Amazon

 There are few authorized sites within the Amazon where sports fishing is permitted, so make sure you choose a reputable company.
 But once you are there the Peacock Bass is among the target species, and the remarkable surroundings make a special trip.

 During the winter, the mountain slopes around the town are famous for their ski zones, but during the seasons when the snows subside, the river fishing here is very good, with some beautiful surroundings that help to make this a memorable destination for a fishing trip.

 This coastal town is best known for its lovely beaches and the palm tree-fringed coast, but it is also one of the sport fishing highlights of Peru.
 Black Marlin and Striped Marlin are among the large impressive fish that can be caught in these tropical waters.

 As the name suggests, this is a destination located in the Andes and is a great fly fishing spot with some peaceful waters and an excellent trout population.

 Parana River, Paraguay